-- Increased area of travel, including to ski resorts and the colder states and regions.
+- Increased area of travel, including ski resorts and the colder states and regions.

-- Being able to simply relax in the warmth of your van or tent at any time.
+- Ability to simply relax in the warmth of your van or tent at any time.

-- Knowing you’re returning to somewhere warm when you come back from a hike, a day’s skiing, mountain bike riding, or other outside activity.
+- Knowing you’re returning to somewhere warm when you come back from a hike, a day’s skiing, mountain bike riding, or other outdoor activity.

 Before you start your search for the best campervan heater for your unique situation, you need to ask yourself the following questions:

 - Do you have a preferred fuel source for your heater?